1. Home

 Misleading contracts

 If an employee won’t patiently walk you through everything on a contract, it’s a red flag.
-The same goes if the salesperson won’t or is shaky about letting you take all the time you want, on your own, to read the contract.
-If he or she won’t answer all your questions on the contract or in general, it’s a red flag.
-You should also know about future maintenance responsibilities, warranties or guarantees, and your recourse if something goes wrong before committing.
+The same goes if the salesperson won’t give you the time you need to read the contract or answer your questions, it’s a red flag.
+Make sure you understand the maintenance responsibilities, warranties or guarantees, and your recourse if something goes wrong before committing.

 Whether talking about buying or leasing a system, you should understand the entire agreement before signing it.
 The National Renewable Energy Laboratory has a few good questions to ask about any contract, like these.